- BY Colin Yeo

 A National Audit Office report in June 2023 revealed that many of these ‘withdrawals’ were actually what lawyers call non-compliance refusals: the asylum seeker failed to return a form on time, did not turn up to an appointment or something like that.
 Some asylum seekers may genuinely have deliberately disappeared.
 But experience suggests the Home Office is bad at logging changes of address, posts things to the wrong address anyway and that a certain proportion of these decisions will turn out to be wrong.

 This creates a significant long term problem.
 Many of those treated as ‘withdrawn’ will still be in the UK and will resurface.
-They may lodge a judicial review of the non-compliance refusal if they think it was a mistake by the Home Office or otherwise will renew their asylum claim or make a new one.
+They may lodge a judicial review of the withdrawal decision if they think it was a mistake by the Home Office or otherwise will make a fresh claim for asylum.
 They will become complex cases and will take additional resources to process.
 The Home Office may be making more work for itself in the long run by trying to hit its short-term targets.
 This would be entirely typical behaviour by the department.

 To illustrate the point, consider the number of Albanians who have arrived since 2022 and what happened to them.

-Since the beginning of 2022 there have been 21,790 asylum claims made by Albanian nationals.
-Over the same period there have been 14,529 withdrawn Albanian asylum claims.
-Only 3,591 Albanians made voluntary departures in the year ending March 2024, though.
-A further 2,842 were forcibly returned, making a total of 6,433 Albanians who made enforced or voluntary departures in the year ending March 2024.
+Since the beginning of 2022 there have been 23,969 asylum claims made by Albanian nationals.
+Over the same period there have been 15,527 withdrawn Albanian asylum claims.
+There has been a big increase in returns of Albanians recently, with 6,829 making voluntary departures over that period and a further 5,429 forcibly returned, meaning a total of 12,258 Albanians left the UK from 2022 to September 2024.

-We can therefore see that thousands of Albanians remain in the United Kingdom, including those that made then withdrew asylum claims.
+We can therefore see that thousands of Albanians remain here, including those that made then withdrew asylum claims.
 Their case papers may have been taken off the books and out of the backlog but the actual human beings behind those cases have not disappeared and at some point their cases will need to be considered.
 In the meantime, with no rights in this country, they face being exploited in order to survive.

 What happens to all the newly recognised refugees?

-Over 50,000 grants of asylum were made between in the second half of 2023.
+Over 60,000 grants of asylum were made between in the year ending September 2024.
 All of those newly recognised refugees moved from being supported by the Home Office to either standing on their own two feet or being supported by their local authority.
 Or they fell through the gap and ended up homeless.

 Sonia has written about this on Free Movement before: last year the Home Office quietly reneged on a commitment to give refugees 28 days between issuing their immigration papers and evicting them from their asylum accommodation.
 Sometimes they were given just days.